atimpone/aws-foundation-journey/1-dev-environments/3-1-faq.md

 ## General

-### Q: Isn't this imformation already addressed in formal AWS documentation?
+### Q: Isn't this information already addressed in formal AWS documentation?

 For example, in the AWS Control Tower documention.